 … In other words, this is the complete couples’ guide to Ha’apai!

 White sandy beaches lined with swaying coconut palms and azure waters, the islands of Ha’apai can’t help but scream romance.
 Being such a remote location in Tonga yet providing some once-in-a-lifetime experiences, it would almost be foolish to not consider the islands for a honeymoon or a romantic getaway.
 Accommodation is down-to-earth but unique, where you’ll stay in quaint beach fales (huts) for a true South Seas experience.
-Let us guide you through the honeymoon accommodations, the romantic activities and even the wedding planning in this wedding and honeymoon guide to Ha’apai.
+Let us guide you through the honeymoon accommodations, the romantic activities and even the wedding planning in this wedding, honeymoon and romantic getaway guide to Ha’apai.

 - Be treated to a private island experience

 - Have a private dining experience

 - Be each other’s “buddy” on a scuba diving trip

 - Relax and rejuvenate in a yoga session together

 - Test your relationship in a double kayak

 - Stargaze at some of the darkest skies

 For more details on each experience, see the 10 Most Romantic Things to Do in Ha’apai.